 - Agree the term of the loan.

 - Agree what the repayment schedule will be.
 Making regular monthly payments of capital and interest is a common choice.
 Alternatively, you might be able to arrange an initial ‘payment holiday’ to allow time for your cash flow to pick up before the first payment is due.

 - A fixed-rate loan makes it easier to budget for future costs.

 If you’re turned down for a loan, don’t give up

 - The UK banks operate an independent-adjudicated appeals system.
 Any business that has been refused credit by a participating bank has the right to appeal the decision.

-- If you have difficulty borrowing from mainstream banks, you may be able to get financing from a Community Development Finance Institution (CDFI) or a Credit Union.
+- If you have difficulty borrowing from mainstream banks, you may be able to get financing from a responsible finance institution or a .

 Security for borrowings